sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

       tar xvf fire-x.y.z.tgz

-* Upgrade the H2 database or MySQL database
+* Upgrade the H2 database or MySQL database:

    * If you have updated the ``conf/db.properties`` file, copy it from your old location to the new directory.
    * Backup your existing H2 database files.
-By default they are in your home directory as ``firedb.mv.db``
+By default they are in your home directory as ``firedb.mv.db``.
    * If you are using MySQL, backup the fire database in MySQL.
    * Execute the following commands to create and upgrade the Fire database schema::